 - The Day By Day cartoon outlined at the top of the page.
 It gets worse.
 It is later revealed that Damon is an orphan, causing Jan, the Straw Liberal to declare that this explains why he's a Republican as he doesn't know how a black person is supposed to act.
 And they're now a couple.
 That's after notable Character Development on Jan's part.
 Her position as the cast's Straw Liberal has since been taken over by Skye.

 - The now defunct online comic Queer Nation featured the examples of a black gay man who spoke at a Republican benefit and, during it, received superpowers; the "Lambda Rays" put him in blackface, a hobo suit, and apparently gave him the moniker "Uncle Tom".
 He immediately began dancing for the white crowd in front of him.
 An Author Tract example of this trope in action.

 - Basically, this comic featured every possible level of hatred for the Gay Conservative possible.
 All examples were either racist (on the part of the author), mocking (one gay conservative was wealthy, so he was just greedy and evil), or in denial (the most prominent gay "bad guy" turned into a hideously ugly violent monster instead of being ever-so-pretty like all the good gays, er, guys).

-- In South Park, at the end of "Cripple Fight", Big Gay Al gives an inspiring speech about how he doesn't believe the government has the right to force the Scouts to accept homosexuals.
+- In South Park, at the end of "Cripple Fight", Big Gay Al gives an inspiring speech about how he doesn't believe the government has the right to force the Scouts to accept homosexuals (or anyone).
 A bewildered Gloria Allred quickly attacks Big Gay Al as being a homophobe.

 - On Aqua Teen Hunger Force, Master Shake is surprised to learn that Frylock is not amused by a Jive Turkey talking cellphone, despite the fact that Frylock is black.
 Or at least, he sounds black.